Muhammad Umar (wrestler): Family background

-Muhammad Ali Pehlwan, and Muhammad Salman Pehlwan.
-These four wrestler brothers set a record in Pakistan wrestling history by winning gold medals in the National Wrestling Championships.
+His four wrestler brothers set a record in Pakistan wrestling history by winning gold medals in the National Wrestling Championships.
 The Pakistani people call the four brothers by the name of Rustam Brothers.

-Children
+Personal life

 Muhammad Umar Pehlwan Married in 2008.
-He has two children, a son Muhammad Abu Bakar Butt and daughter Fatima Butt.
+He has two children.

-Muhammad Umar Pehlwan's brothers and sisters wish that all their children become wrestler while maintaining the tradition of their family and win gold medals in World Wrestling Championships and Olympic Games and make their family and Pakistan proud and famous.

 Career

 He started wrestling in 1985 when he was 10 years old, under the supervision of his father Lala Muhammad Anwar and his coach Ch.
 Shabeer Hussain.
 Before that he tried his luck in boxing.
 When he joined the Jinnah Health Wrestling Club, his weight was 32 kilograms.
 At age 13, he competed in the 38 kg in the Under-16 National Wrestling Championship in 1988 and won position.
 At the age of 15, Pehlwan won his first gold medal in the 48 kg class at the Senior National Wrestling Championships in 1991—a record in the history of Pakistan wrestling.
 He took part in the Senior Asian Wrestling Championships in 1991 which was his first international contest.

 Pehlwan won gold medals at the National Wrestling Championships and National Games in Pakistan for 20 consecutive years from 1991 to 2010 and won countless medals while representing Pakistan in 55 countries with the national wrestling team.